jefdaj/ortholang-demo/templates/intro.md

 You can upload your own genomes and gene lists, save and restore scripts, and download results using the buttons under the terminal.

-For anything compute-intensive, you probably want to [install it on your own computer][1] instead.
+For anything compute-intensive, you probably want to install it on your own computer instead.
 You can also contact Jeff (bottom left) to discuss running your search on the [Berkeley high-performance computing][2] cluster or installing ShortCut at your institution.